Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means functioning at full capacity or performing at one’s best.
-The phrase is figurative, drawing from the mechanics of engines, but it doesn’t refer to actual cylinders.
+The idiom is figurative, drawing from the mechanics of engines, but it doesn’t refer to actual cylinders.

 Origin: